mrh0/cspl/README.md

-exit value; //Exits current scope such as a function or program file and returns value. prev; //Returns result of previous same block statement. else; //Returns inverse boolean result of previous same block statement. value in array:: //Iterates through all values of array. value of array:: //Iterates through all keys of array. value in object:: //Iterates through all values of object. value of object:: //Iterates through all keys of object. break; //Cancels further execution in block. continue; //Cancels further execution in block until next iteration.
+exit value; //Exits current scope such as a function or program file and returns value. prev; //Returns result of previous same block statement. else; //Returns inverse boolean result of previous same block statement. value in array:: //Iterates through all values of the array. value of array:: //Iterates through all indices of the array. value in object:: //Iterates through all values of the object. value of object:: //Iterates through all keys of the object. value in string:: //Iterates through all characters of the string. value of string:: //Iterates through all indices of the string. break; //Cancels further execution in block. continue; //Cancels further execution in block until next iteration.
 ```